hontas/queryStringParser/README.md

 ret[key] = val;
 ```

-I'm aware this will not work if the first value only holds one value, and no plus-sign, but I'm leaving it like this for now because this solution is sufficient to meet our requirements, when they change, we add more tests.
+I'm aware this will not work if the first value only holds one value (no plus-sign), but I'm leaving it like this for now because this solution is sufficient to meet our requirements.
+And when they change, we add more tests.

-### Let's put it to the test
+### El grande finale - one test to rule them all

-One final test to see that we meet the requirements just for the sake of this article, please don't name your own test cases that way.
+One final test to see that we meet the requirements.

 ```js
 it("should meet the requirements", function() {